shravnibhadale/produck-skills/README.md

 **High-quality, user-experience-centered skills for your coding agents.**

+This repo is our open-source, documentation-driven collection of [agent skills](https://code.claude.com/docs/en/skills) to help you build products users love.
+Each skill is a folder of markdown that teaches a coding agent (Claude Code, Cursor, Codex, Copilot, and others) how to ship features and fixes that your users want to improve product-market fit.

+— starting with turning messy user requests into context-rich PRDs your agents can actually execute.

 ![Star History Chart](https://api.star-history.com/svg?repos=tryproduck%2Fproduck-skills&type=timeline&legend=top-left)

 > ⭐ **If these skills are useful, [star the repo](https://github.com/tryproduck/produck-skills)** — it helps other builders find it.

-An open-source, documentation-driven collection of [agent skills](https://code.claude.com/docs/en/skills).
-Each skill is a folder of markdown that teaches a coding agent (Claude Code, Cursor, Codex, Copilot, and others) how to do one thing well — starting with turning messy user requests into context-rich PRDs your agents can actually execute.

-The whole project is centered on **user experience**: getting from what a user actually wants to shipped, aligned work without the agent guessing.

 ---